Helly theorem for affine spaces without dimensions: Our results

-In the above theorems we require the convex sets to have bounded diameter.
-Note that this condition cannot be relaxed.
-Consider hyperplanes in $\R^{d}$ and observe that any finite collection of hyperplanes can be pierced by a line passing through the origin $\mathcal{O}$ in $\R^{d}$.
-But, for any $k$-flat $K$, with $k \leq d-1$, and $\forall \Delta > 0$ there exists a hyperplane $H$ such that $d\left( K, H\right) > \Delta$.
-The following two results will complement our results on dimension independent Helly Theorem by showing the tightness of the bound guaranteed by our results and also show that the $k$-unboundedness condition is unavoidable.
+In the theorems above, we assume that the convex sets have bounded diameter.
+This condition is essential and cannot be relaxed.
+Consider hyperplanes in $\mathbb{R}^d$.
+Any finite collection of hyperplanes can be pierced by a line passing through the origin.
+However, for any $k$-flat $K$ with $k \leq d-1$ and any $\Delta > 0$, there exists a hyperplane $H$ such that $d(K, H) > \Delta$.
+The following two theorems complement the above no-dimensional Helly theorems by demonstrating the tightness of our bounds and the necessity of the $k$-unboundedness condition.